Concordium/concordium-network-dashboard/README.md

 ```

 The app relies on two backend services; the "Middleware" and the "Collector Backend", which are described below.
-The development server will proxy some requests to either of these and must be provided with URLs for these through environment variables `MIDDLEWARE_URL` and `COLLECTOR_URL`.
+The development server will proxy some requests to either of these and must be provided with URLs for these through environment variables `CONCORDIUM_MIDDLEWARE_URL` and `CONCORDIUM_COLLECTOR_BACKEND_URL`.

 **Local**

 To use the development server with a local middleware and collector backend run:
 ```
-MIDDLEWARE_URL='http://localhost:8081' COLLECTOR_URL='http://localhost:12000' npm run dev
+CONCORDIUM_MIDDLEWARE_URL='http://localhost:8081' CONCORDIUM_COLLECTOR_BACKEND_URL='http://localhost:12000' npm run dev
 ```
 Then open the app (http://localhost:3001) in a browser.
 The app refreshes automatically when files are changed.